-Students who have incomplete grades at the end of the nine-weeks will be given "I" on the report card.
+Students who have incomplete grades for valid reasons at the end of the nine-weeks will be given "I" on the report card.
 This grade will be changed after a grade is received from the teacher.
 Make sure you keep up with your work and complete all assignments.